 You must be able to justify to your AML/CFT supervisor how your AML/CFT auditor is appropriately qualified.
 You could appoint a member of your staff to undertake the audit but this could be difficult as you need to prove that the person is competent to undertake the audit, plus the staff member needs to be adequately separated and not involved in carrying out your AML/CFT risk assessment and the AML/CFT programme.

 - Strategi firmly believes identifying non-compliance is only half the job.
 The other half is offering the right solution, making recommendations for rectifying non-compliance and/or identifying areas for improvement in behaviour and practice.
-Strategi views compliance with legislation, regulation and the Code as a business enabler and promoter of a win-win situation for all stakeholders.
+Strategi views compliance with legislation and regulations as a business enabler and promoter of a win-win situation for all stakeholders.
 Strategi has been built on this philosophy.

 - Strategi has been in existence since 1999 and is not a ‘one man band’.
 It has the experience, resources and capability to provide you high quality AML/CFT audits.

 - Strategi has staff with Certified Anti-Money Laundering Specialist (CAMS) credentials to help clients meet the challenges posed by the dynamic AML/CFT environment.
 CAMS is recognised as the benchmark for AML/CFT certifications by regulatory agencies globally.